Rule 23: Action on a Request for Class Certification and Class Action (RCA)

 (E) may make further orders in connection with the appointment.

 (2) Standard for Appointing Class Counsel.
 When one applicant seeks appointment as class counsel, the Court may appoint that applicant only if the applicant is adequate under Rule 23(f)(1) and (4).
 If more than one adequate applicant seeks appointment, the Court must appoint the applicant best able to represent the interests of the class.
-Class counsel shall be designated as the lead representative under Rule 46(b)(1)(D); additional representatives may appear with approval of the Court and consent of class counsel.
+Class counsel shall be designated as the lead representative under Rule 46(b)(1)(E); additional representatives may appear with approval of the Court and consent of class counsel.

 (3) Interim Counsel.
 The Court may designate interim counsel to act on behalf of a putative class before determining whether to certify the action as a class action.